create-a-blog

-I. By Content & Niche
+I. By Content & Blogs

 This is the most common way to classify blogs.
 It’s all about the central topic the blog revolves around.